-'The Sideways Effect:' How A Wine-Obsessed Film Reshaped The Industry
+'The Sideways Effect': How A Wine-Obsessed Film Reshaped The Industry

 "Just as water polo players pop up out of the water," notes Froymovich, "merlot prices have recovered partially and are now somewhere around the prices predicted by the long-term trend."

-In fact, many California winemakers will agree that the best value on a wine list these days is a high-end merlot, which — from a quality perspective — will often outperform pinot noir and cabernet wines at the same price point.
+In fact, many California winemakers will agree that the best value on a wine list these days is a high-end merlot, which — from a quality perspective — will often outperform pinot noir and cabernet wines at the same price.

 Even so, winemaker Dim remains partial to pinot noir.
 "The movie certainly highlighted it as the pinnacle of complexity.
-It's a remarkable variety, producing structurally lighter reds; in its elegance and subtlety lie some of the most intricate and appealing flavors."
+It's a remarkable variety, producing structurally lighter reds; in its elegance and subtlety lie some of the most intricate and appealing flavors," he says.

 Winemakers do wax poetic when it comes to pinot noir, much as Miles does in Sideways when he opines, "It's not a survivor like cabernet, which can just grow anywhere and thrive, even when it's neglected.
 No, pinot needs constant care and attention.
 You know?
-And in fact it can only grow in these really specific, little, tucked away corners of the world.
-And, and only the most patient and nurturing of growers can do it, really.
+And in fact it can only grow in these really specific, little, tucked-away corners of the world.
+And — and only the most patient and nurturing of growers can do it, really.
 Only somebody who really takes the time to understand pinot's potential can then coax it into its fullest expression.
 Then, I mean, oh, its flavors, they're just the most haunting and brilliant and thrilling and subtle and ancient on the planet."

-Partial to the cooler coastal climates found along California's central coast, pinot noir does require more TLC than many other grapes.
+Partial to the cooler coastal climates found along California's Central Coast, pinot noir does require more TLC than many other grapes.
 "Pinot noir is very delicate and likes to grow in a narrower range of environment, so there are fewer places it will thrive," says Dim.
-"Too much sun will blister the thin skin and too little, it will struggle to ripen.
+"Too much sun will blister the thin skin, and too little, it will struggle to ripen.
 Think of it as the Goldilocks of varieties in that it wants things to be 'just right.' "

 "Like all wines, pinot noir is all about terroir," says Michael Haney, director of membership for Sonoma County Vintners, referring to the impact that the local soil, water and air can have on grapes, creating flavors that range from dark and earthy to light and mineral.
-"For example, in the Russian River Valley, the warm sun-filled days and cool foggy evening temperatures during the growing season encourage increased 'hang time' for grapes, leading to sophisticated multi layers of rich flavors, textures and aromas.
+"For example, in the Russian River Valley, the warm sun-filled days and cool foggy evening temperatures during the growing season encourage increased 'hang time' for grapes, leading to sophisticated multilayers of rich flavors, textures and aromas.
 Closer to the coast, the cooler growing temperatures produce a more subtle, elegant, stylistic approach."

-Of course, many of us are less versed in the language and flavors of pinot noir, perhaps leaning more toward Miles' buddy Jack in Sideways, who pretty much thinks anything in a wine glass tastes good.
+Of course, many of us are less versed in the language and flavors of pinot noir, perhaps leaning more toward Miles' buddy Jack in Sideways, who pretty much thinks anything in a wineglass tastes good.
 Jack is the merlot — big, agreeable, full-bodied — to Miles' more challenging pinot noir.

 Says Bruce Cakebread of Cakebread Cellars in Rutherford, Calif., "There's no room for error with pinot noir, because what you're drinking is 100 percent pinot grapes.
 With merlot, you can blend other varieties and tweak it, add a little cabernet for complexity, for instance.
 With pinot noir, you're playing with a thinner margin."